schematical/chaos-engine/README.md

 * commanded(command, By NPC Target)
 * stat change(stat, comparison, value) - (Example: Health Low, Energy Full, etc) - (Triggers evasion when dieing)

+####Random Notes on Inputs:
+#####Smell:
+It would be cool to have certain thins emit smells that could attract creatures(NPCs) with better smell and hearing, but worse vision.

+Objects could emit a certain smell for a range.
+Dead NPCs might emit a smell for 10 tiles starting 100 cycles after they are dead and incrasing.

+Ideally creatures would detect this smell and come to feed.

+Human NPCs that did not want to encounter creature NPCs  would dispose of the bodies or possibly use them as bait.

+#####Sound:
+Sound is another sense that could be added.
+Sound would travel faster but last much shorter durations then smell.
+NPCs moving would trigger sounds.
+NPCs attacking would trigger different distances and types of sounds depending on what is equipped.

+An NPCs reaction to sound might vary.
+Some might follow a sound and others might trigger an evade.
+It is even possible that an NPC might start to eat inventory items when they hear a sound.
+The dog and the bell expirment.

+Command Outputs would cary only over a certain amount of tiles and might trigger behaviors in NPCs they are not trying to command.
+#####Sight:
+Sight allows an NPC to detect any object/action on the tiles in a funnel in the direction they are facing.

+Variables:
+* Width: The amount of tiles wider the vision field gets with each tile further away from the NPC they can percive.
+* Distance: The amount of tiles in the direction the NPC is facing that the NPC can percive.

 ###Outputs: